Kasaragod has the rare distinction of housing some of the historically and religiously important places of worship in India.

-Manjeswaram was the headquarters of a Jain kingdom called Bengara-Manjeswar towards the northern frontier of present Kerala for atleast 500 years from 12th century onwards (Pathmakumar 43).
+Manjeswaram was the headquarters of a Jain kingdom called Bengara-Manjeswar towards the northern frontier of present Kerala for at least 500 years from the 12th century onwards (Pathmakumar 43).
 According to scholars involved in Jain studies more than 800 families where here and the debris of a destroyed fort is still found in the region.

 This church was originally a small thatched church at Kudrepady built by the migrated Konkani Catholics.
 This was later on moved from there to this current location.
 The renovation of the church was done in the year 2001.
 In the month of December, the church celebrates its annual perunal(festival).

-Anandashram or Abode of Bliss is an internationally renowned spiritual centre, 15 km form Bekal.
+Anandashram or Abode of Bliss is an internationally renowned spiritual center, 15 km from Bekal.
 It is located at Kanhangad of Kasaragod district.
 It was founded in 1931 by Swami Ramdas and Mother Krishnabai who are fondly called as Papa Ramdas and Pujya Mataji.
 They wanted to spread the message of universal love and service to humanity.
-The ashram is situated on the side of the Manjampally Hill, which stands at a height of 250 metres above sea level.
+The ashram is situated on the side of the Manjampally Hill, which stands at a height of 250 meters above sea level.

-As you enter the compound, you will find your senses soothed by the very ambience of the green, tranquil place that is ideal for introspection and meditation.
+As you enter the compound, you will find your senses soothed by the very ambiance of the green, tranquil place that is ideal for introspection and meditation.
 A video on general information about the ashram will help first-time visitors to get acquainted with it.
-The chanting of the mantra 'Om Sri Ram Jai Ram Jai Jai Ram' is the central and the single activity done in this ashram.
-Now a days this mantra is chanted from 6 am to 6 pm, at one of the three samadhis or tombs in the ashram.
+The chanting of the mantra 'Om Sri Ram Jai Ram Jai Jai Ram' is the central and the single activity is done in this ashram.
+Nowadays this mantra is chanted from 6 am to 6 pm, at one of the three samadhis or tombs in the ashram.